 lines to advance toward higher latitudes, this should be a positive feedback mechanism in those regions:

-warmer temperatures → increased forestation → lower albedo → warmer temperatures.
+warmer temperature → increased forestation → lower albedo → warmer temperature

 (This feedback is mentioned in the 7th paragraph of p.4 of Grantham's